CHARRED TIMBER CLADDING.

 The Suyaki or full char boards are replacement boards that are estimated to be 40 years old with most of the char intact.

-The time it takes to erode the char will vary and is site and climate dependent.
+The time it takes to erode the char will vary depending on the site, aspect and local climate.

 This is the one unknown factor in New Zealand, how long will the char last.